Learn how to analyse the COVID-19 data from JHU by yourself, with a proper treatment of the uncertainties.

 pars, cov = curve_fit(expo, xp, yp)

-• perform the fit to get the optimal parameters pars:
+:# fit the curve to get the parameters

 pars, cov = curve_fit(expo, xp, yp)